International Year One in Business Management

-Our Business programme will prepare you to join the BSc (Hons) Business Management with Business Experience degree at Kingston University, London.
+Our Business programme will prepare you to join the BSc (Hons) Business Management with Business Experience degree at Kingston University London.
 By covering the bases of topics such as economics, marketing and statistics, the International Year One will prepare you with the necessary knowledge and skills to progress to the second year of your degree.
 English language support is provided to improve your speaking, writing and academic skills to an appropriate level for you to join your second year.

 This programme aims to provide you with a great introduction to your future career.
 Additionally, the available progression degree incorporates Business Experience within its standard three years of study.
 This means you can gain early experience in the industry of your choice, increasing your employability and helping you to successfully transition into your career.

 “ Networking is a big part of business.
-If I could network with all my friends I made here, they could help me later.
-Networking is a big part of business.”
+If I could network with all my friends I made here, they could help me later.”

 Progressed to BSc (Hons) Business Management